rancher/docs/content/rancher/v2.6/en/troubleshooting/expired-webhook-certificates/_index.md

 weight: 120
 ---

-For Rancher versions that have `rancher-webhook` installed, these certificates will expire after one year.
-It will be necessary for you to rotate your webhook certificate when this occurs.
+For Rancher versions that have `rancher-webhook` installed, certain versions created certificates that will expire after one year.
+It will be necessary for you to rotate your webhook certificate if the certificate did not renew.

-Rancher will advise the community once there is a permanent solution in place for this known issue.
-Currently, there are two methods to work around this issue:
+New and existing rancher-webhook deployments will automatically renew its TLS certificate when it is 30 or fewer days within expiration date.
+If an older version is in use, there are two methods to work around this issue:

 ##### 1. Users with cluster access, run the following commands:
 ```